-the communities in the area
+set out the communities that make-up the area

 The Newport Assessment of Local Well-being looks at the state of well-being of Newport as a whole and 20 community well-being profiles, each split in to six sections:

-The Public Services Board signed off the assessment on 25 April 2017 following consultation with its own members, other partners, local authority scrutiny committee, voluntary sector organisations and the public.
+The Public Services Board signed off the initial assessment on 25 April 2017 following consultation with its own members, other partners, local authority scrutiny committee, voluntary sector organisations and the public.

 Contact Newport City Council's policy, partnership and involvement team at email@example.com with any queries.